 I was surprised to see fresh hatch green chiles at our local market, and I couldn’t resist buying a big bag of them.

-Put them directly on the grill and fire roasted them until their skins were blistered.
+Put them directly on the grill and fire-roasted them until their skins were blistered.
 Allow the chiles to cool, which helps to loosen their skin.
 This tutorial I wrote will walk you through how to fire-roast hatch chiles, and there are tons of delicious hatch chile recipes too!

 (It only takes rubbing your eye once after touching a pepper to learn I never want to do that again!)

 I couldn’t live without my Cuisinart Immersion Blender.
 The attachments save me so much time.
 This little food processor makes the hummus in under a minute.

 For the video, I used my Vitamix blender to make the hummus.
 I love my Cuisinart, but it isn’t good for video because of the wand on top!

 How to make this Spicy Vegan Hummus Recipe:

 Here are the hatch chiles all ground down.

 Add the rest of the ingredients and turn on for a minute.

 Can you use canned fire-roasted chiles?

 You can definitely use canned fire-roasted chiles, especially if you can’t find hatch chiles locally.
 Canned hatch chiles are not quite as spicy, so it may be good if you prefer a more mild hummus.